• Skip to primary navigation

 Instructions

-1. Make the Baileys cheesecake filling.
-In a medium bowl, add cream cheese and confectioners' sugar and mix using a handheld electric mixer until well blended and smooth.
+• In a medium bowl, add cream cheese and confectioners' sugar and mix using an electric hand mixer until well blended and smooth.
 Add the Baileys and salt and blend until well combined.

-3. Make the chocolate cookie dough.
-In a medium bowl, add flour, cocoa powder, baking soda, and salt and whisk to combine.
+• In a medium bowl, add flour, cocoa powder, baking soda, and salt and whisk to combine.
 Set aside.

-5. With the mixer running on low speed, slowly add the flour mixture to the butter mixture blending until combined and stopping to scrape the bowl as needed.
+• With the mixer running on low speed, slowly add the flour mixture to the butter mixture blending until combined and stopping to scrape the bowl as needed.

-6. Cover the bowl with plastic wrap and place the cookie dough in the fridge to chill for 30 minutes.
+• Cover the bowl with plastic wrap and place the cookie dough in the fridge to chill for 30 minutes.
 Line 2 baking sheets with silicone baking mats or parchment paper and set aside.

-7. Stuff the cookies.
-Use a 1 ½ Tablespoon cookie scoop or measuring spoons to scoop 1 ½ T scoops of cookie dough.
+• Use a 1 ½ Tablespoon cookie scoop or measuring spoons to scoop cookie dough.
 Scoop just 2 scoops at a time, keeping the remaining dough chilling in the fridge as you work.
 Use the bottom of a measuring cup to flatten each of the two cookie dough scoops into a flat circle about ⅛ inch thick.
 Place one chilled scoop of cheesecake filling onto one of the flattened cookie dough scoops and fold the edges of the cookie dough up around the sides of the cheesecake filling.
 Top with the other flattened cookie dough scoop, pressing the sides of the cookie dough down so they meet the other piece of cookie dough.
 Roll the ball between your hands (without squishing the cookie) to seal the two pieces of cookie dough together, trapping the cheesecake filling inside.
 (NOTE: The cookie dough will be a bit sticky, so it's helpful to dust the bottom of your measuring cup and your hands with cocoa powder to keep them from sticking to the cookie dough.
 Keeping the cookie dough chilled while you form each cookie will also help, as the dough will become more sticky when warm.)
 Repeat this process to form 12 cookies, placing each cookie dough ball onto the baking sheets at least 2 inches apart.

-8. Transfer the baking sheets to the fridge and let the cookies chill for 15 minutes before baking.
+• Transfer the baking sheets to the fridge and let the cookies chill for 15 minutes before baking.
 Preheat the oven to 350°F (177°C) while the cookies chill.

-9. Bake the cookies, one tray at a time, for 12-13 minutes.
+• Bake the cookies, one tray at a time, for 12-13 minutes.
 The cookies will flatten as they bake, and they're ready when the centers are no longer puffed.
 Transfer the baking sheet to a wire cooling rack and immediately sprinkle with salt (if using).
 Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes